kylegwilliam/byu-cs324/hw-cgi/README.md

    server will have sent the first line of the response and some headers.
-Your program should send the headers indicating the type of the content (which will be "text/plain" and the length of the content, which is just the length (in bytes) of the response body.
+Your program should send the headers indicating the type of the content (which will be "text/plain" and the length of the content, which is just the length (in bytes) of the entire response body.
 For example:

    ```
    Content-type: text/plain
    Content-length: 5
    ```
- - Send the following string to the client as a response body:
+ - Send (only) the following string to the client as a response body:
    ```
    The query string is: Q
    ```
    But replace `Q` with the actual query string provided by the client.
+There should be no characters (including `'\r'` or `'\n'`) after the query string.

 Name your file `cgiprog.c`.